3kh0/ext-remover/README.md

 ## Microsoft Labs *Virtualbox but it got 20 doses of the COVID Vaccine*

-This exploit cos removed in "The Great Reformatting of 2023" so I am gonna readd it!!!
 Thanks a bunch Bill Gates

 **Do this!
 Not drugs!**
 1. Go to this website [Microsoft Labs](https://learn.microsoft.com/en-us/training/modules/implement-common-integration-features-finance-ops/10-exercise-1)
-2. click that button thay say "Sign in to launch VM mode"
+2. Click the button that says "Sign in to launch VM mode."
 3. Holy guacamole!
 You need a Microsoft Account!
 Use your credentials and sign in.
 4. Load the virtual machine by clicking the button or if you sign it it will redirect you to it automatically.
-5. The password is pass@word1
+5. The password is `pass@word1`.
-6. Profit
+6. Load in and profit!

-NOTES: sound doesn't work, a lot of websites are blocked, but its just fun to screw around in it.
+NOTE: Sound doesn't work and a lot of websites are blocked, but it's just fun to screw around with.

 (Not really) credit to mundaneunblocking